Missing CDC employee was denied promotion, told neighbor to delete phone number, reports say

 Cunningham also called out of work sick the two days before the last time he was seen.

-Chris Torry, a neighbor of Cunningham’s, told FOX5 the CDC employee made an unusual request a few days before he disappeared.
+Chris Torry, a neighbor of Cunningham’s, told FOX5 Atlanta the CDC employee made an unusual request a few days before he disappeared.

 "This is an extremely unusual set of circumstances."